Answers to the Index questions automatically justify to the Top of page.

 YES.
 Your fax machine can be connected anywhere on the

-line like in another room or on a duplex jack with the
+LINE like in another room or on a duplex jack with the

 DPS3 and/or your answer machine.
-If you have a fax machine
+If you have a fax

-interfere with this operation.
+not interfere with this operation.

 Use a standard duplex jack to connect both units to the

-Line and then connect phones to
+LINE and then connect phones to

 just the new ProSeries 3 Call Blocker.
 The Fax

-machine will then continue to monitor the line as before
+machine will then continue to monitor the LINE as before

 without having to change anything.
-Alternatively, you can
+Alternatively, you

-rooms and still get the same results.
+different rooms and still get the same results.

 Yes and you will use Code 97 # * in Programming to block all calls.
 Then use the Invite command 50 then the invited caller's number; ex.
 602 555 1212, then the * key to store that number.
 You can also store whole area codes.
 Code 60 is also available for inviting VIP callers using Code 60.

 Return to topYES.
-Verizon provides a means to have your home phone line work with cell phone (wireless) service via Verizon's or AT&T's CDMA cellular network.
-The receiver unit, can operate as a standard line emulator that works like regular telephone service, where you send and receive calls.
+Verizon provides a means to have your home phone LINE work with cell phone (wireless) service via Verizon's or AT&T's CDMA cellular network.
+The receiver unit, can operate as a standard LINE emulator that works like regular telephone service, where you send and receive calls.
 The receiver provides regular analog phone service to your phones and the DPS3 like normal.

-Return to topIt is highly recommended the DPS3 be connected to a Uninterruptible Power Supply (UPS) for extreme cases where the line needs to be conditioned properly due to motor hash noise or poor service.
-If your home or office receives regular low voltage blackouts, power surges or power outages consider purchasing this UPS backup power supply or surge protection for both the phone line and AC line conditioning that can support up to 1800 watts for about 15 minutes.
+Return to topIt is highly recommended the DPS3 be connected to a Uninterruptible Power Supply (UPS) for extreme cases where the LINE needs to be conditioned properly due to motor hash noise or poor service.
+If your home or office receives regular low voltage blackouts, power surges or power outages consider purchasing this UPS backup power supply or surge protection for both the phone LINE and AC LINE conditioning that can support up to 1800 watts for about 15 minutes.
 This device can be purchased separately at Amazon or at most electronics and office supply stores.
 If you already have one, connect the power adapter there to support it during power issues.

 Return to topYes, and we recommend the Belkin Model F9H620-CW surge protector.
 You can save a ton of aggravation when your home or office is struck by an electrical storm and damages many of your connected electronics, in particular, the DPS3.
-Both the telephone line and the power line are surge protected with this Belkin model.
-The cost alone is less than the shipping, time and repair it will take to get your DPS3 back online and in service.
+Both the telephone LINE and the power LINE are surge protected with this Belkin model.
+The cost alone is less than the shipping, time and repair it will take to get your DPS3 back onLINE and in service.

-Return to topYes, when connected anywhere on the line in any room
+Return to topYes, when connected anywhere on the LINE in any room

-other than where the DPS3 is connected or in parallel with
+other than where the DPS3 is connected or in parallel

-a duplex jack at the same location.
+with a duplex jack at the same location.

 Yes.
 The DPS3 has non-volatile memory which allows it to store all your caller lists and user settings without losing any of the data when the unit is unpowered.

 Return to topYes, because you cannot actually call your own phone number.
-If you dial your own phone number you will just get a busy signal because you are on the line.
+If you dial your own phone number you will just get a busy signal because you are on the LINE.

 Return to topFor warranty, parts and service, 1 year, with repair options thereafter.
 For returns, there is a 30 day guaranteed trial period starting when you receive the product as indicated by the USPS delivery confirmation.
 On the 31st day you will own the unit and there is no return available, only warranty service thereafter.